Introduction of Three Negative Breast Cancer (TNBC)

 Introduction of Gastric Cancer

-Gastric cancer is the fifth most common cancer and third leading cause of cancer death worldwide.
+Gastric cancer is the fifth most common cancer and the third leading cause of cancer death worldwide.
 With > 950,000 new diagnoses each year and ~ 720,000 deaths in 2012, gastric cancer represents 7% of global cancer incidence.
 Although the global incidence of gastric cancer is declining, it remains highly prevalent in Asia when compared to the West.
-China is one of the countries with the highest incidence of gastric cancer, and accounts for > 40% of all new gastric cancer cases in the world.
+China is one of the countries with the highest incidence of gastric cancer and accounts for > 40% of all new gastric cancer cases in the world.
 Indeed, gastric cancer is the second leading cause of cancer mortality in China.

 Introduction of Colon Cancer

 Colon cancer is the third most commonly diagnosed cancer in males and the second in females, with an estimated 1.4milli on cases and 693,900 deaths occurring in 2012.
 Other high rates are in Europe, Oceania, and North America.
 The lowest rates are found in Africa, some Asian countries, and Latin America and the Caribbean.
 Colon cancer is the third most common cancer diagnosed among U.S. men and women with ~130,000 new cases diagnosed each year.